What is the hardest language to learn?

 Long story short–tha Native tongue of the Navajo people(Naabeeho dine’e) is the most sophisicated language to learn on nahama asdzaan, or nihima asdzaan.(Mother Earth)

-as i have overheard, Polish speakers do not speak their language right. i mean at least that’s what i heard! so i guess Polish is hard only for the Polish peoples huh? well i agree that Polish is not the hardest language….i really don’t. good bye now.
+26. as i have overheard, Polish speakers do not speak their language right. i mean at least that’s what i heard! so i guess Polish is ly for the Polish peoples huh? well i agree that Polish is not the hardest language….i really don’t. good bye now.

 I think the most important point someone made is that your chances when learning a new language depend on your mother tongue and other languages you speak.